Kahnariin/number_guessing_game/README.md

-# number_guessing_game
+# Number Guessing Game
-A basic game for practice Python
+A basic game for practice Python.
+Just download and run the code.
+Enjoy :)